-- 2.2.18.1 The decision to use cryptographic controls and/or data encryption in an application shall be based on the level of risk of unauthorized access and the sensitivity of the data that is to be protected. - 2.2.18.2 The decision to use cryptographic controls and/or data encryption on a hard drive shall be based on the level of risk of unauthorized access and the sensitivity of the data that is to be protected. - 2.2.18.3 Where appropriate, encryption shall be used to protect confidential (as defined by County policy) application data that is transmitted over open, untrusted networks, such as the Internet. - 2.2.18.4 When cryptographic controls are used, procedures addressing the following areas shall be established by each department: - Determination of the level of cryptographic controls - Key management/distribution steps and responsibilities - 2.2.18.5 Encryption keys shall be exchanged only using secure methods of communication.
+- 2.2.18.1 The decision to use cryptographic controls and/or data encryption in an application shall be based on the level of risk of unauthorized access and the sensitivity of the data that is to be protected. - 2.2.18.2The decision to use cryptographic controls and/or data encryption on a hard drive or any removable media/device shall be based on the level of risk of unauthorized access and the sensitivity of the data that is to be protected. - 2.2.18.3 Where appropriate, encryption shall be used to protect confidential application data that is transmitted over open, untrusted networks, such as the Internet. - 2.2.18.4 When cryptographic controls are used, procedures addressing the following areas shall be established by each department: - 2.2.18.5 Determination of the level of cryptographic controls - 2.2.18.6Key management/distribution steps and responsibilities - 2.2.18.7Encryption keys shall be exchanged only using secure methods of communication.